Retire at a Certain Age

 Even as you make plans to retire at a certain date, it’s important to remain flexible.
 You may have to work a year or two longer than you thought.
 You may have to move, switch jobs, or even careers before you're ready to retire.

-People who retire early often have a government pension, significant inheritance, a high-earning spouse, a simple lifestyle, or some combination.
+People who retire early often have a government pension, significant inheritance, a high-earning spouse, a simple lifestyle, or some combination of these factors.
 Others have sold a successful business.
 Before you quit your job, try to make sure that:

 - You have other sources of income lined up (e.g., a part-time job)